cni-iisc/cni-website/_workshops/2024/AI-day.md

 ##### In-person participation
 **Thank you for an overwhelming interest in attending the AI Day in-person.
 Due to logistical reasons, we have limited slots for in-person participation, which are taken up, and we are not taking any new registrations now.**
 <br><br>
-**Among those who registered, unfortunately we'll only be able to confirm the registration for a few.
-We'll send conformation emails by December 02.**
+**Among those who registered, unfortunately we've been able to confirm the registration for a few.
+For those who we could not accommodate for in-person participation, we have sent online meeting details to join online.**
 <br><br>

-**You may still register for online participation by filling up the form linked below.**
+##### Online participation
+**Registration for online participation is closed now.**
 <br><br>

-##### Online participation

-**Please fill-in the form for attending the workshop online: [https://forms.gle/yRtaqM5ZaSn15rvP8](https://forms.gle/yRtaqM5ZaSn15rvP8).**

-We'll email a Zoom link to all registered participants. _If you haven't received an email from outreach.cni@iisc.ac.in with online meeting link by December 03 (11:00pm), please email outreach.cni@iisc.ac.in_.
+**We have emailed online meeting details to all registered participants.
+Please check your spam folder too.
+If you haven't received an email from outreach.cni@iisc.ac.in with online meeting link, please email outreach.cni@iisc.ac.in.**

 #### Learning objectives
 1. Gen AI Applications and Research opportunities